 Gastronomy and Wine

 Asturias, like most Spanish regions, takes food and drink very seriously indeed.
-Several of Spain’s top Michelin restaurants are to be found in the region, venues which make full use of the abundant fresh fish and seafood to be found in the Atlantic.
+Several of Spain’s top Michelin restaurants are to be found in the area, venues which make full use of the abundant fresh fish and seafood to be found in the Atlantic.

 Yet, at its heart, traditional “cocina asturiana” is defined by its heartiness and honesty, rather than technical wizardry.
 The “fabada” stew – a mixture of big white beans and smoked meats and sausage – is a testament to that fact.
 Deep-fried monkfish, “empanada” (a savory pastry filled with tuna or cod), and a surfeit of delicious local cheeses are just some of the gastronomic treats in store.
-Indeed, cheese is a very big deal in this part of the world – from the Asturian Mountains come the exquisite and pungent blue Cabrales and Picon, while Los Beyos and Gramoneu have to be tasted to be believed.
+Indeed, cheese is a very big deal in this part of the world – from the Asturian, Mountains come the exquisite and pungent blue Cabrales and Picon, while Los Beyos and Gramoneu have to be tasted to be believed.

 But what would a good Asturian drink with all this wonderful food?
 Well, Asturias, unlike Galicia, is not celebrated for its wine production, although most restaurants will have a list of Spanish wines, particularly the whites from neighboring Galicia.
-Instead, Asturias is renowned for making the finest cider in Spain, which must be served in the traditional way: the cider is poured into the glass from a great height, the oxygen it acquires on the way down giving the drink an essential kick of freshness.
+Instead, Asturias is renowned for making the best cider in Spain, which must be served in the traditional way: the cider is poured into the glass from a great height, the oxygen it acquires on the way down, giving the drink an essential kick of freshness.
 Top producers include Tierra Astur and Los Pomares.